Crucilândia

 Crucilândia is a municipality in the Brazilian state of Minas Gerais, located within the Metropolitan Mesoregion of Belo Horizonte and the Mid-Center-West Microregion.
 It lies approximately 97 kilometers from the state capital and covers an area of 167.58 square kilometers.
-According to the 2024 census, the municipality has a population of 7,600 inhabitants.
+According to the 2025 estimate, the municipality has a population of 5,674 inhabitants.

 Situated in a region of rolling hills, Crucilândia has an average elevation of 908 meters and is crossed by several watercourses belonging to the Paraopeba River sub-basin.
 The municipality features a highland tropical climate, characterized by rainy summers and dry winters.

 Politically emancipated in 1948, the city traces its origins to early exploratory expeditions known as bandeiras, and underwent several name changes over time until adopting its current name in 1943, in reference to its patron saint, the Holy Cross (Santa Cruz).
 With a strong rural and religious identity, Crucilândia preserves its cultural traditions and is noted for its natural landscapes, popular festivals, and agricultural activities.